Ditch the Diet: 4 Reasons I Have No Forbidden Foods

 4 Reasons I Have No Forbidden Foods

-- Having no forbidden foods decreases social stress and increases social enjoyment.
+2. Having no forbidden foods decreases social stress and increases social enjoyment.
 Let’s be honest, following a diet and a list of forbidden foods can only last for so long.
-It may go along fine for awhile, but eventually you must attend an event or a social situation in which you violate your food rules.
+It may go along fine for a while, but eventually, you must attend an event or a social situation in which you violate your food rules.
 Social stress increases if you constantly worry about what you allow yourself to eat.
 Finally, two options usually remain.
 First, you focus so much on food rules that you forget to enjoy and celebrate the occasion.
-Or, second, just one bite of a forbidden food sends you in an all out tail spin.
+Or, second, just one bite of a forbidden food sends you in an all-out tailspin.
 And once you break your restraint, an all-or-nothing binge-fest often follows.

-- Having no forbidden foods overrides the “what-the-heck-effect.”
-If you evaluate your success or failures in terms of avoiding your forbidden foods for the day, you become more likely to fall into what many researchers describe as the “what-the-heck-effect.”
+3. Having no forbidden foods overrides the “what-the-heck effect.”
+If you evaluate your success or failures in terms of avoiding your forbidden foods for the day, you become more likely to fall into what many researchers describe as the “what-the-heck effect.”
 Essentially, this is a restraint-overeating cycle that begins with a violation of your diet.
-Even just thinking you might “blow” your diet triggers the consumption of more food, regardless of your true hunger.
+Even just thinking you might “blow” your diet triggers more food consumption, regardless of your true hunger.

-- Having no forbidden foods saves mental energy.
-You’ve got so many more important things to think about than your list of forbidden foods.
+4. Having no forbidden foods saves mental energy.
+You have so many more important things to consider than your list of forbidden foods.
 If you fight food obsession in your mind regularly, getting rid of forbidden foods definitely helps.
-Research shows that trying to suppress food related thoughts actually only increases thinking about such foods.
+Research shows that trying to suppress food-related thoughts actually only increases thinking about such foods.

 The Forbidden Foods Cycle

 Can you relate to the following scenario?
 You begin a new diet with new food restrictions.
-At some point–whether due to a social situation, emotional eating, cravings, or all out hunger–consumption of forbidden foods occurs.
+At some point, whether due to a social situation, emotional eating, cravings, or all-out hunger, you consume forbidden foods.
 Consuming these forbidden foods triggers feelings of guilt and lack of control over food.

 Women trapped in this forbidden food cycle often feel like once they start eating a particular food, they won’t be able to stop.